translate/amagama/README.txt

 not provide this information.
 They do not override file metadata.

 All bilingual formats supported by the Transalte Toolkit are supported.
-If a directory is passed to -i it's content will be read recursively.
+If a directory is passed to -i its content will be read recursively.

 Running
 -------

-The command amagama will try to use the best pure python wsgi server to launch amagama server listening on port 8888. try amagama --help for more options.
+The command amagama will try to use the best pure python wsgi server to launch amagama server listening on port 8888.
+Try amagama --help for more options.

-after running you can test operation by visiting
+After running you can test operation by visiting:

 http://localhost/tmserver/en/ar/unit/file

-this should display a json representation of the english->arabic translations for "file"
+This should display a JSON representation of the english->arabic translations for "file".

 Integrating with Virtaal